chukwunonsoikenwa/Diabetes_prediction/README.md

 - Pandas
 - NumPy
 - Pickle
-- Streamlt
+- Streamlit

 ## Findings
-Based don the model prediction, Older females with high blood level tend to be diabetic and no of pregnancies have little or no effect on diabeteic diagnosis in a female.
+Based on the model prediction, Older females with high blood levels tend to be diabetic and the number of pregnancies has little or no effect on diabetes diagnosis in a female.

 ## Conclusion
 SVM was used and the accuracy score for this model was 79%.